 Bus #100 goes from Nice to Menton / Monaco.
 It runs every 15 minutes on weekdays and every 20 minutes on Sundays and public holidays.
 Getting from Nice to Monaco should take about 45 minutes.

 🚙 Drive from Nice to Monaco by car

 The driving distance from Nice to Monaco is 28.9 km.
 The safest and most convenient way to get to Monaco is to take Low East Road—Highway 98.
 If you would rather not rent a car, you can choose Airport Private Service from Nice to Monaco.

 Ride the ferry from Nice to Monaco and back with this round-trip ferry transfer.
 You will have enough time to explore all the top things to do in Monaco.
 Check the availability for the round ferry trip from Nice to Monaco below (ticket: €46,25).

 We selected the Milan—Monaco route and drove about 3 hours along the highway.
 Italian tollgates charge around €30 for a one-way trip.

 Parking in Monaco

-We recommend parking at the Oceanographic Museum (hourly fees apply) or at the ample parking next to the Monte Carlo Casino.
+We recommend parking at the Oceanographic Museum (4 Av.
+Saint-Martin, hourly fees apply) or at the ample parking next to the Monte Carlo Casino.

 Prices in Monaco

-Monaco is full of attractions, and that is why it is worth pop in this small country when visiting the Cote d’Azur.
-We hope that we gave you some useful ideas on what to do in Monaco for a day.
+Monaco is full of attractions, and that is why it is worth popping into this small country when visiting the Côte d’Azur.
+We hope that we have given you some useful ideas on how to visit Monaco in one day.